A-Khranovsky/Queue-RESTAPI-number-guesser/README.md

 # Queue-RESTAPI-number-guesser
 Web application tries to guess a number using a job in a queue many times by genereting a random number.
 It equals a genereted number and a number has configured.
 If number is not guessed the job returns to queue once again and it will be continued for a number of tries has configured.
 App uses RESTAPI to: direct it, input parameters, get result info, get log info.
-(Used info from user 'sagar290', thanks to him)
+(Used docker configuration info from user 'sagar290', thanks to him)

 ```
 Default configurations: